mbloch/mapshaper/docs/development/frame-tool-design.md

 you can be labelling, styling or drawing while in preview.
 That makes it a display option rather than an entry in the interaction-mode menu.
-It is a toggle button in the nav button strip (`gui.buttons.addButton()`, alongside home and zoom in `gui-map-nav.mjs`), enabled only when a frame exists.
+It is a toggle button in the nav button strip (`gui.buttons.addButton()`, alongside home and zoom in `gui-map-nav.mjs`).
+It always remains clickable: with a frame it toggles preview, and without one it opens the same creation dialog as **add map frame**.
+If the session has no geographic layers, it explains that one or more layers must be added first.

 Today the state is entered implicitly by making the frame layer visible (`isPreviewView()` keys off `findFrameLayer()` over the pinned layers).
 That